Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Introduction

 For estimating treatment effects e.g., price sensitivities, Instrumental Variable (IV) based two-stage estimation schemes are often used in the causal inference literature to reduce estimation bias \cite{pearl2009causality,newey2003instrumental,hartford2017deep,kmenta2010mostly}.
 An IV is a variable that directly affects the treatment (e.g., price) but not the outcome (e.g., bookings), i.e., its effect on the outcome is only through the treatment.
 IVs help in estimating the causal relationship from regression models in the presence of endogenous regressors, for example due to omitted confounders.
 Two-stage least squares (2SLS) estimation \cite{angrist1996identification} is one of the most widely known IV techniques which has a linear and homogeneous treatment effect assumption.
 In the first stage of 2SLS, the endogenous variable is regressed on the IVs to create a new latent variable, and in the second stage the endogenous variable is replaced by the new variable (prediction from the first stage model) in the main linear regression model of the outcome.
 Non-parametric IV frameworks have been developed for more general settings than the linear model \cite{newey2003instrumental,darolles2011nonparametric,chen2012estimation,hartford2017deep}.
 In \cite{hartford2017deep}, the authors train deep neural networks to model the distribution of treatment given the IVs and other features in the first stage and the outcome prediction model in the second stage.
 Although IV based frameworks are promising, identifying IVs itself is a challenging problem which limits their application.

 With firms having access to richer data, it is possible to include most of the important confounders into the regression model.
 However, this results in a high-dimensional setting and may also require a more sophisticated regression model.
 For such settings, Double or Orthogonal machine learning (DML) is another line of causal inference methods that use a two-stage estimation process \cite{chernozhukov2018double}.
 This approach assumes a partially linear model where the treatment effect is linear but other features are either high-dimensional (with respect to number of samples) and/or their effect on treatment and outcome is non-parametric.
 It combines sophisticated machine learning techniques for constructing estimators for the non-parametric part in the first-stage with a second stage estimation of the treatment effect based on Neyman-orthogonal moment equations for robust estimation of treatment effects.
 DML procedure can achieve a $\sqrt{n}$-consistent estimator of the treatment effect under very weak conditions. \cite{semenova2017estimation} extend DML to a panel data setting with a high-dimensional treatment effect and unobserved unit heterogeneity, but limit the relationship between features and treatment/outcome to be linear.
 Other extensions and variations of the DML framework are also available in the literature \cite{mackey2018orthogonal,oprescu2019orthogonal}.
-Nevertheless, DML methods and its variants have practically been only applicable to partially linear regression models or setups with binary treatment.
+Nevertheless, DML methods and its variants have practically been mostly applicable to partially linear regression models or setups with binary treatment. \cite{nekipelov2022regularised} is a recent work that proposes an Orthogonal ML approach for nonlinear semi-parametric models and is applicable to our problem setup.